HeshamReffat/weatherapp/README.md

 ## Example configuration android studio:

-search for Edit configurations add new flutter configuration\n name----> put the name you want (production)\n entryPoint-----> choose the main_production from project/lib\n build flavor------> production\n and do that for all the flavors
+-Search for Edit configurations add new flutter configuration -Name----> put the name you want (production) -EntryPoint-----> choose the main_production from project/lib -Build flavor------> production
+-And do that for all the flavors

 ## Example configuration vscode:

-You have to edit your launch.json file
+-You have to edit your launch.json file

 ```
 {